 Bilateral orchidectomy and hernia repair aged 12.
 Pubertal induction and HRT.
 Vaginal dilatation.
-[176-hydroxysteroid dehydrogenase 3 deficiency] Bilateral gonadectomy.
+[176-hydroxysteroid dehydrogenase 3 deficiency]

+Bilateral gonadectomy.
 Pubertal induction and HRT.
 Vaginal dilatation.
-[PAIS]
+[PAIS]23

 The United Nations Office of the High Commissioner for Human Rights has expressed concern that "Loose conceptions of medical necessity or therapeutic treatment may facilitate social and cultural rationales, and other rationales that lack evidence of urgent need".
-It is unfortunate that the then Australian government asserted in 2021 that "Court authorisation is required for any surgical or sterilisation procedure that is not medically necessary for children with intersex characteristics".
-This statement did not take account of established evidence from the 2016 Family Court case regarding surgical interventions that "enhanced the appearance" of female genitalia prior to the court case, nor subsequent clinical reports described above.
+24 It is unfortunate that the then Australian government asserted in 2021 that "Court authorisation is required for any surgical or sterilisation procedure that is not medically necessary for children with intersex characteristics".
+25 This statement is not borne out in evidence from the 2016 Family Court case regarding surgical interventions that "enhanced the appearance" of female genitalia prior to the court case, nor subsequent clinical reports described above.